Quicksilver151/SalatMV/README.md

     -r, --raw-data   outputs raw data in hours and minutes -m, --minutes    outputs raw data in minutes
     -H, --hour       show time in 24 hour format

 config contains island index
 config is stored in ~/.config/salat_mv/
 ```

-you can combine multiple flags like `salat_mv -ctH`
+You can combine multiple flags like `salat_mv -ctH`

 # Todo: